-Minnesota is truly one of the country's best states, and if you're coming from the South, the East Coast, or the West Coast, you will love all the culture, history, and how friendly the people are there.
-One thing you need to be ready for, however, is the brutal winters.
+Minnesota is among one of the best countries and from wherever you are, you'll love its culture, history and friendly people.
+But the harsh winters are something you need to be ready for.
 Temperatures drop into the minuses routinely in the Gopher State, and the wind just makes things worse, so you need to know how to dress and arrange logistics for the temperature when you live there.
-Snow is also something you need to prepare for, especially if you're a driver.
-Let's take a look at how you can survive your first Minnesota winter in style.
+We can survive our first Minnesota winter in style through different ways.

 Consider Switching Your Car